damiancipolat/handle_money_in_js/README.md

 - https://en.wikipedia.org/wiki/IEEE_754

 ## Does this happen only in JS?
-NOT!
+NO!
 It happens exactly in python and JAVA:

 ### **Python code:**
 The same situation in **python**.